paige-graves/Billboard-100-to-Spotify/README.md

 3. Top-Movies:
    - Using Beautiful Soup and Requests to scrape the top 100 movies of all time.
 4. Wikipedia-Web-Scrape:
-   - Using Selenium to automate a Wikipedia search
+   - Using Selenium to automate a Wikipedia search.